Garmin eTrex 10 Review

 The eTrex10 is an excellent choice for those looking for a device to go paperless geocaching.

-If you’re wondering how to add the Geocache GPX files to your Garmin, then this video below should help you out with its easy to follow step by step guide.
+If you’re wondering how to add the Geocache GPX files to your Garmin, then this video below should help you out with its easy-to-follow step-by-step guide.
 Note that you will need a premium geocaching account to be able to use the ‘pocket query’ feature for bulk GPX transfers.

 Once you have found the geocache (or not, as the case may be) select ‘Geocache‘ in the menu and choose ‘log attempt’.
-Here you can log in your details as to whether you found the cache or not (DNF).
+Here you can log in your details about whether you found the cache or not (DNF).
 Once you have done this, you can add a comment or send a message to the cache owner that maintenance is required.

 Digital Compass